 “I definitely enjoyed my experience and it had everything it needed for someone who didn't have any prior cyber security experience.”
 Jacqui

-“Compared to other internships, ASD have by far the best work place culture I’ve ever experienced, and I’m grateful for all the wonderful people I got to interact with.”
+“Compared to other internships, ASD has by far the best workplace culture I’ve ever experienced, and I’m grateful for all the wonderful people I got to interact with.”
 Sam

 “One thing that was quite unexpected was how much of an impact this project had to my team.
-I expected to walk into the internship doing some inconsequential tasks, but to have realised the significance of my project really kept me motivated throughout the internship.”
+I expected to walk into the internship doing some inconsequential tasks, but realising the significance of my project really kept me motivated throughout the internship.”
 Clarice

 “My expectations of this program were average.
 The experience was fantastic.
 I now intend to apply for a career at ASD!”
 Kath